shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 1. Fit to survey indices of abundance.
 2. Fit to length composition samples (to get the length-based selectivities; these are then dropped in the final reference model).
-3. Fit to age composition samples (fit as marginal ages and conditional age-at-length).
+3. Fit to age composition samples (fit as conditional age-at-length).
 4. Penalties on recruitment deviations (specified differently for each model).
 5. Prior distribution penalties